Ernesto Guerra Da Cal

 Ernesto Guerra Da Cal (1911–1994) was a Galician writer and philologist.
 An active Galician nationalist, he fought in the Spanish Civil War in the Republican side.

 He was one of the first theorists of Galician Reintegrationism.

-Exiled in the USA, he was professor emeritus of Spanish and comparative literature, Queens College, City University of New York.
+Exiled in the US, he was professor emeritus of Spanish and comparative literature, Queens College, City University of New York.

 His son is the historian Enric Ucelay-Da Cal.